What is Blazor Oqtane?

 Files can be uploaded and managed in the File Management section.

-Currently in development, the Upgrade Service will allow an Administrator to easily upgrade Oqtane.
+The Upgrade Service will allow an Administrator to easily upgrade Oqtane.

 Getting Started With Oqtane

 To get started developing with Oqtane, you will need to download it from https://github.com/oqtane/oqtane.framework.

 If you only want to run a deployed version of Oqtane, you can follow the direction here: Installing Blazor Oqtane